Khalil-secure/MailGuard_alternative/README.md

 The stack includes microservices, OAuth, JWT, secret management, threat intelligence APIs, Docker orchestration, cloud deployment, and a real SaaS business model.

-If you're a recruiter or hiring manager reading this: you just read the commit history.
-This is the work.

 ---